 Team History Displays.
 As 1 of the 2 newest teams in the NHL, the Jackets don't have much history.
 They have no retired numbers.
 They have just 1 banner honoring anyone, founding owner John H. McConnell.
 "Mr. Mac" was also the founder of Worthington Industries, a steel company.
 Kilbourn Street, on the Arena's west side, has been renamed John H. McConnell Blvd. in his memory.
 The team's parking deck, across the Boulevard from the Arena, is named the McConnell Garage.
 His son, John P. McConnell, now owns both the team and Worthington Industries.

-They have just 1 player from their history who has been elected to the Hockey Hall of Fame, the newly-inducted Sergei Fedorov, who played for them from 2005 to 2008, but is better known as a Detroit Red Wing.
+They have just 1 player from their history who has been elected to the Hockey Hall of Fame, Sergei Fedorov, who played for them from 2005 to 2008, but is better known as a Detroit Red Wing.
 (I don't know why they haven't retired his number: It's not like 91 is a popular one.)
 They have never won their Division in 14 tries (not counting the current season and the never-played 2004-05).
 They've made the Playoffs only twice (in 2009 and 2014), and won a grand total of 2 Playoff games (both in 2014 against Pittsburgh).